Agriculture KPIs: Nurture a Successful Farm Environment

 3. Feed and water consumption average

 A big outgoing in your day-to-day operation is on food and water to keep your livestock and crops healthy.
 Your goal is to keep this KPI on a set average, so you know it’ll be a set amount of expenditure throughout the year.
-Of course some hotter months will see the need for additional water, so you can add this uptick to your forecast.
+Of course some hotter months will see the need for additional water, so you can add this increase to your forecast.
 This is an important KPI to measure as it’ll alert you to overspending.

 If your expenditure dips, why?
 Have you lost animals recently?
 Or is your crop dying out?
 Alternatively, if you’re using more water, is this planned or has one of your farm hands not been trained properly?